containers/buildah/docs/buildah-build.1.md

 can be used to specify an intermediate build stage by name as the final stage for the resulting image.
 Commands after the target stage will be skipped.

+**--template** *templateSpec*

+Define template preprocessor for "Containerfile.\*" or "Dockerfile.\*" files.
+This option can be specified multiple times.

+The *templateSpec* format is: `suffix=cmd[,opts]` where:

+- `suffix`: Filename suffix (e.g., "in", "tmpl", "j2")
+- `cmd`: Command to process the template:
+  - `-`: Remove handling for this suffix (e.g. `in=-` to disable default .in processing)
+  - `cpp`: Use built-in C preprocessor (same as default .in handling)
+  - Any other command name or path to custom processor
+- `opts`: Optional comma-separated options:
+  - `ignore_stderr`: Hide stderr output unless command fails
+  - `chdir_ctxdir`: Change working directory to build context before processing

+For complex commands with arguments, use JSON array format: `suffix=["cmd","arg1","arg2"][,opts]`

+**Note:** The build context directory is always available to template preprocessors via the `BUILDAH_CTXDIR` environment variable, regardless of the `chdir_ctxdir` setting.
+This allows preprocessors to locate files relative to the build context even when running with a different working directory.

+Multiple template specifications can also be provided via the BUILDAH\_TEMPLATE environment variable as a semicolon-separated list or JSON array.

+Examples:

+- `--template in=cpp`: Use C preprocessor for .in files (default)
+- `--template in=-`: Disable .in file processing
+- `--template j2=jinja2`: Use `jinja2` command for .j2 files
+- `--template tmpl=m4,chdir_ctxdir`: Use `m4` command for .tmpl files, change to context directory
+- `--template macro=["python3","-m","mymodule"],ignore_stderr`: Use Python module with stderr hidden

+**--template-lookup** *policy*

+Template filename lookup policy.
+If not specified, the default is **never**.

+- **never**: Use templates only if filename is specified explicitly (e.g. via **--file**).

+- **first**: Try template files first, then fall back to regular Containerfile/Dockerfile.

+- **last**: Try regular Containerfile/Dockerfile first, then fall back to template files.

+Note: You can also override the default policy by setting the BUILDAH\_TEMPLATE\_LOOKUP environment variable.  `export BUILDAH_TEMPLATE_LOOKUP=first`

 **--timestamp** *seconds*

 Set the "created" timestamp for the built image to this number of seconds since